Add an Oracle WebLogic Server App

 The Attributes pane provides a list of attributes that will be

 By default the login field of the Okta profile accessing the application is mapped to the OAM_REMOTE_USER.

-Use the pencil icon icon to edit the name and other values associated with this attribute as required.
+Use the edit () to modify the name and other values associated with this attribute as required.

 - Leave all policies unchanged and click Done.

 See Managing Application Policy for more information on application policies.